 Parents are expected to contact the school at an early stage and to work with staff in resolving any problems together.
 If difficulties cannot be sorted out in this way, the school may refer the child to the Suffolk County Council Education Welfare Officer.
 Local Authority Officers work with schools, families, and other professionals to reduce persistent absence and improve overall attendance.
-If attendance does not improve, legal action (such as education supervision orders, prosecution, and parenting orders) may be taken.
+One measure that could be employed is an attendance contract which is a formal written agreement between a parent and the local authority.
+An attendance contract is not legally binding but allows a more formal route to secure engagement with support where a voluntary early help plan has not worked or is not deemed appropriate.
+An attendance contract should always be explored before legal action (such as education supervision orders, prosecution, and parenting orders) is taken.